Join us here each week, my friends, to find out how your favorite former Oregon Duck players are doing at the next level.

 Calvin Throckmorton - Tackle, New Orleans Saints

-Throckmorton played but did not register any statistics in New Orleans’ win.
+Throckmorton played 100% of New Orleans’ offensive snaps and did not register any statistics in the Saints’ loss.

 Jeremiah Masoli - Quarterback, Hamilton Tiger-Cats

 Masoli had a solid game in Hamilton’s big win, going 18 of 28 for 184 yards with 1 touchdown and no interceptions.
 He also ran the ball twice for 5 yards.

 Jeremiah Masoli ➡️ Brandon Banks for the Ticats TD!— TSN (@TSN_Sports) November 28, 2021